 - Both a candidate’s CV and their social profiles (e.g., Linkedin) should be similar.
 If things are missing from either one or if there are different dates, tenure duration, etc. it should worry you.

 - Overqualified applicants: An overqualified applicant is unlikely to stay committed to their role for long.
 This means that you might need to repeat the recruitment process sooner that you would have expected.

 Many websites now offer a CV database that can make going through CVs a lot easier.
 These databases generally allow you to search based on your criteria and only deliver results that are relevant.

 Of course, you will need to pay for this type of service, but depending on how often you need to repeat recruitment processes and the amount of applications you receive, you might want to invest in this option.

 An applicant tracking system is a computer program that handles the application process.
 It sorts candidate’s CVs based on keywords they’ve used, their work experience and job titles.
-It’s useful to invest in this system as it’s a virtual assistant that helps the selection process move along.
+It’s useful to invest in a highly reviewed applicant tracking system as it’s a virtual assistant that helps the selection process move along.